AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 ##### Global Configuration
  Parameter | Default | Description
 ---|---|---
 Availability Zones | *Requires Input* | List of Availability Zones (AZ) to use for the subnets in the VPC.
-Note: The logical order is preserved and only 2 AZs are used for this deployment.
-Two AZs are needed for an HA deployment.
+Note: The logical order is preserved and only 2 AZs are used for this deployment. **Two AZs are needed for an HA deployment.
+If only one AZ is chosen with 'Deploy HA' set to true, the deployment will fail.**
 Deploy HA | true | Deploy 2 instances for HA
 Name Prefix | *Requires Input* | Prefix used when naming resources, inputs, and outputs.
 Maximum 24 characters Key Pair Name | *Requires Input* | Public/private key pairs allow you to securely connect to your instance after it launches